 Running Shoes and Injury.

 It can be frustrating for a runner to be sidelined with an injury.
-The act of running places considerable stress on the muscles, joints, tendons and ligaments – even the most experienced and efficient runners see loads of 2.5-3x their body weight going through the lower limb during running.
-The effects of these stresses are more significant for runners who have had time off after an injury; and the longer the hiatus from running, the less load the body can tolerate initially.
+Running places considerable stress on the muscles, joints, tendons and ligaments.
+Even the most efficient runners see loads of 2-3 times their body weight going through the lower limbs during running.

 We have spoken at length in previous blogs about how crucial progressive load exposure and lower limb conditioning are to returning to running following injury here.
 Below we look at types of running shoes before outlining our top picks for post injury runners.